Known commonly as Philiota nameko or simply Nameko. Very popular in asian dishes and has a great nutty flavor.

 - Place the Ready-to-Fruit block in an area of your home that is between 50-65°F. Check the bag daily for baby mushroom pins growing at the top of the bag.

 - Once the top is pinning extensively and the pins are 1-2 inches tall, fold the top of the bag down (or cut it) to ~2-4 inches from the top of the mushroom pins.
+See above image for example of size of pins at this stage.

 - Place the Ready-to-Fruit block in the most humid part of your home (not in direct sunlight) or in a grow chamber or grow tent.
 The kitchen is a good household place in lieu of a dedicated fruiting chamber (as long as it is cold enough).
 Nameko fruits best between 50-65°F.